z-base/z-base/docs/specifications/wire_control/PROTOCOL.md

 - Payloads are opaque at all times.
 - Delivery may be duplicated, reordered, or lossy.
+- **Pre-verification, the Client MUST NOT emit any frame other than the one explicitly required by the Server.**
-- Verification gates byte exchange but does not define state lifecycle.
+- **Verification gates all non-configuration byte exchange.**
+- **Resource existence and identifier allocation are Server-authoritative.**
+- All invalid or unexpected wire behavior **MUST result in connection termination**.
-- Authority, merge semantics, attribution, and correctness exist strictly above the wire.
+- Authority, correctness, attribution, and merge semantics exist strictly above the wire.
-- Every connection is scoped to exactly one Resource.
+- Every connection is scoped to **exactly one Resource**.

 ---

 ## Transport Assumptions

-- A reliable, message-framed transport (e.g. WebSocket).
+- Reliable, message-framed transport (e.g. WebSocket).
 - Message boundaries are preserved.
-- Transport-level security (e.g. TLS) is assumed but not specified here.
+- Transport-level security (e.g. TLS) is assumed but not specified.

 ---